 Azure SQL Database performance guidance for single databases

 This article focuses on performance guidance for single databases in SQL Database.
-For performance guidance related to elastic database pools, see Price and performance considerations for an elastic database pool.
+For performance guidance related to elastic pools, see Price and performance considerations for elastic pools.
 Note, however, that many tuning recommendations in this article for a single database can be applied to databases within an elastic pool with similar performance benefits.

-The marquee capability with regards to performance of the Premium service tier is the predictable performance second over second for each Premium database.
+- Premium The Premium service tier provides predictable performance second over second for each Premium database.
 Using the Premium service tier allows you to size your database application based on peak load for that database and removes cases where performance variance can cause small queries to take longer than expected in latency-sensitive operations.
 This model can greatly simplify the development and product validation cycles needed for applications that need to make strong statements about peak resource needs, performance variance, or query latency.

-The performance level settings in Standard and Premium allow you to pay only for the capacity you need and to dial capacity up or down as a workload changes.
+The performance level settings in each service tier allow you to pay only for the capacity you need and to dial capacity up or down as a workload changes.
 For example, if your database workload is busy during the back-to-school shopping season, you might increase the performance level for the database during that time period and reduce it after that peak time window ends.
-This allows you to minimize what you pay by optimizing your cloud environment to the seasonality of your business.
+You can minimize what you pay by optimizing your cloud environment to the seasonality of your business.
 This model also works well for software product release cycles.
 A test team might allocate capacity while doing test runs and release that capacity once the tests are completed.
-These capacity requests fit well with the model that you would pay for capacity as you need it and avoid spending on dedicated resources that are rarely used.
-This gives you a performance experience much closer to the traditional, dedicated hardware model that many Microsoft customers have used with SQL Server.
-This should allow a greater set of applications to run more easily on Azure SQL Database.
+This capacity request fits well with the model that you would pay for capacity as you need it and avoid spending on dedicated resources that are rarely used.

-While each workload can differ, the purpose of the service tiers is to provide high performance predictability at a variety of performance levels.
+While each workload can differ, the purpose of the service tiers is to provide performance predictability at various performance levels.
 They enable customers with a large scale of resource requirements for their databases to work in a more dedicated computing environment.

 - Getting started with Azure SQL Database: Applications in development often don't need high performance levels.
 Basic databases provide an ideal environment of database development at a low price point.